chrisgerrby/pauseai-website/src/posts/values.md

 - **Friendly**.
 We want to be a group that people like to be part of.
 We want to be welcoming to new members.
 - **Open**.
 We want to be open to new ideas, new people, new ways of doing things.
 We want to be open to criticism.
 Our goal is to prevent AI risks.
 We should be open to the possibility that we're wrong about how to do that.
 - **Reasonable**.
 Because our concerns are often dismissed as crazy, we need to be extra careful to not _look_ crazy.
 Emphasize that many people in our group have technical backgrounds.
 Show that we know what we're talking about.
+- - **Truth seeking**.
+We always strive to update our models in accordance with new information.
+Even in cases where it's discomfortable.
+- **Calibrated Communication**.
+We understand the importance in accurately communicating our level of certainty in the ideas we share.